fury-gl/fury/docs/source/posts/2021/2021-06-12-gsoc-devmessias-2.rst

 How does it works?
 ------------------

-The image bellow it's a simple representation of the streaming system.
+The image below it's a simple representation of the streaming system.

 |image1|